smcclab/smc-course/_assessments/01-diary.md

 ```

 This might seem complicated, but we've created (blank) template files for you in
-the GitLab repo---you just need to modify them.
+the GitLab repo, you just need to modify them and upload your video.

 ### Extra Notes for Group Submissions {#group-diary}

 Two of your diary entries will be completed with _your_ ensemble (assignment happens in the week 4 workshop).
 For these diaries the process is slightly different:

 1. your group needs to create _a single video_ (e.g., `week-05.mkv`).
 The group video must show all group members working together.

-2. each member of the group uploads the video to their individual gitlab repository.
+2. each member of the group uploads the video to their individual GitLab repository.
 3. You upload an individual reflection on the group diary creation experience in the same manner as other weeks.
 Make sure you refer to how collaboration assisted with your diary creation.

 You can create your group video in any way you choose as long as it shows all the contributions of individual people (their screens) and we can hear each individual performer in the video.
 Here's some examples: